RENCI/adcircreg3simdb/README.md

 The second case is to create volumes on /projects/regionthree/.
 In that case you edit the createcontainer.sh commenting out the existing container command, and then uncommenting the container command the uses volumes.
+You will also need to remove comment out on the line:

+RUN useradd --no-log-init -r -u 1324 data

+in the Docker file, and comment out the line:

+#RUN useradd --no-log-init -r data

 Then you run:

 ./createcontainer.sh